 Mothers who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome.
 These infants have irreversible physical abnormalities and mental retardation.
 In addition, research indicates that children of alcoholic parents are at greater risk than other children of becoming alcoholics.

-Regis College prohibits the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance by members of the Regis College community on the campus of Regis College, or outside of campus, while working for or representing the College in any way, including student internship or cross-registration.
+Regis College prohibits the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance by members of the community on the university's campus, or outside of campus, while working for or representing Regis in any way, including student internship or cross-registration.

-Regis College recognizes the dangers of drug abuse in the College environment and will educate members of the College community about these dangers.
-No member of the College community may be under the influence of drugs.
+Regis College recognizes the dangers of drug abuse in the university environment and will educate members of the community about these dangers.
+No member of the university may be under the influence of drugs.